-Join Michael Murphy for an in-depth discussion in this video Importing Word files with or without styles, part of InDesign Styles in Depth.
+Join Michael Murphy for an in-depth discussion in this video Importing Word files with or without styles, part of InDesign: Styles.

 Most of the text we work with isn't generated directly in InDesign; it comes from text files, RTF files, and more often than not, Microsoft Word.
 Let's take a look at the ways you can exercise some measure of control over how the text formatting and styles from Word are imported into your InDesign files.
 There are a couple of ways to quickly get text from Word into InDesign.
 One is to go into the Word file, copy it and paste it right in.
 Doing that brings in no formatting whatsoever by default in InDesign, it just strips everything away and you get plain text.